adpllc/altruistic-angelshark/angelsharkd/src/routes/extensions/simple_deprov/README.md

 ## `POST /extensions/deprov` Remove Objects

-The request type is TODO:
+The request type is as follows:

 ```json
 POST /extensions/deprov